kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 Output:
 ![image](https://github.com/user-attachments/assets/e2db501e-9dc2-457a-9e90-7f6e61c7455e)

 ***Exploration Question 7.2 Do certain genres or artists consistently appear in more playlists or charts?
 Perform an analysis to compare the most frequently appearing artists in playlists or charts.
+For both the spotify and apple playlist, it can be seen that The Weeknd appeared the most.
+In the deezer playlist, it is eminem that topped the lists.
+For the apple, spotify, and deezer charts, it is bad bunny that is most frequently seen.
+When it comes to shazam charts, on the other hand, it is Taylor Swift that leads the rest.***

+### Key Insights
+Key insights:
+* Tracks produced recently are much common than tracks produced in older dates.
+This indicate that Spotify focuses on recently produced tracks than older ones.
+* Tracks produced are higher in the first months of the year.
+This means artists tend to produce early at the year.
+* Spotify users favor songs that are produced in major mode.
+For keys, they prefer those produced in C#
+* Collaboration between artists is uncommon in producing tracks

+## References
+Spotify Dataset
+ELGIRIYEWITHANA, NIDULA.
+“Most Streamed Spotify Songs 2023.”
+Www.kaggle.com, www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023.

+## About Me
+Guillian R. Ramos
+2ECE-D
+guillian.ramos.eng@ust.edu.ph